grajh/gric/README.md

 # gric
 Python tool for constructing a grid of irregular shape, bounded by four points.
-Constructs masked grid out of Numpy's rectangular meshgrid.
-Optionally cell objects are constructed and plotted.
+Creates a masked grid out of Numpy's rectangular meshgrid.
+Cell objects can also be constructed out of the masked grid and plotted.

+Dependencies:
+- Numpy
+- Matplotlib
+- GeographicLib (optional)